jason-ash/pyesg/README.md

 <details>
   <summary><strong>Simulate an investment portfolio</strong></summary>

-  * Generate 1,000 correlated, daily stock prices using the `JointGeometricBrownianMotion` model
+  * Generate 1,000 correlated, daily stock prices
   * Construct a portfolio from the stocks
   * Plot the value of the portfolio over time, and calculate metrics like high, low, max drawdown, etc.